exploratory-io/book/tutorials/mongo.md

 ![](images/mongo-range5.png)

-Once the currently set threshold value, which is 3.5, seems to be working ok, then we can add a new step to filter out the extreme values like below.
+Now that the outlier threshold value setting seems to be working ok, let's add a new step to filter out the extreme values like below.

 ```
 filter(within_range)